desmos-labs/primer/phase-3/challenges/update-node.md

-# Updating your validator node
+# Update your validator node
 :::tip Rewards
 Upon completing this challenge, you will be rewarded **50 Desmos Tokens**.